Sidelock of youth

-The sidelock of youth (also called a Horus lock, Prince's lock, Princess' lock, or side braid) was an identifying characteristic of the child in Ancient Egypt.
+The sidelock of youth (also called a Horus lock, Prince's lock, Princess' lock, lock of childhood or side braid) was an identifying characteristic of the child in Ancient Egypt.
 It symbolically indicates that the wearer is a legitimate heir of Osiris.
 The sidelock was used as a divine attribute from at least as early as the Old Kingdom.

 In earlier depictions, the sidelock can be seen with short hat-like hairstyles in, for example, mortuary cults.
 Later it was usually attached to an almost shoulder-length wig, which was worn in three styles: curled, straight, or in tresses.
 Based on the connection between sidelocks and children, Egyptologists coined the term "sidelock of youth".
-They are worn by both mortal and divine children.
+They were worn by both mortal and divine children.

 Forms

 The name "sidelock of youth" is not entirely accurate, since it is usually a braid rather than a lock, with its end twisted into a spiral.
 In Middle Kingdom depictions, the end is rolled to the front.

 The sidelock was generally worn on the right.
 In reliefs it can be depicted on the left or the right, since otherwise the lock would not be visible on a figure in profile facing left.
 A strand of hair was separated off from the side of the skull, itself further separated into three individual braids.
 The braided portion was held in place by a clasp at its point of origin.

 Thereafter there were several different possibilities, such as the triple braided sidelock, whose three strands converged in a spiral.
 Only in a few cases was it gathered with a clasp at its point of origin and ended with a spiral but left as a loose lock of hair in between.

 Further types of divine sidelock are also known.
 The Horus lock, like the sidelock, was braided from three strands of hair, which seem to terminate in a claw-like shape and are connected with the goddess Mafdet in Egyptian mythology.